Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: System Model and Problem Formulation

 \subsection{Problem Formulation}

-In this paper, we focus on minimizing the CRB for estimating $\theta$ by jointly designing transmit precoding $\mathbf{W}$ and active RIS reflection beamforming $\boldsymbol{\phi}$ to improve the radar parameter estimation performance while assuring the QoS requirements of communication users.
-Consequently, the optimization problem can be formulated as where $\mathcal{P}(\mathbf{W},\boldsymbol{\phi})$ is the power consumption at the active RIS, denoted as
+In this paper, we aim at minimizing the CRB for estimating the target's DoA $\theta$ by jointly designing transmit precoding $\mathbf{W}$ and active RIS reflection beamforming $\bolds{\phi}$ to improve the radar parameter estimation performance while assuring the QoS requirements of communication users.
+Consequently, the optimization problem can be formulated as